Grendel (comics): Reception

 Martin A. Stever reviewed Grendel in Space Gamer/Fantasy Gamer No. 83.
 Stever commented that "this is one of the most exciting, dynamic, and unusual comic books ever conceived".

 In other media

 Netflix announced in September 2021 a television series adaptation with Andrew Dabb as showrunner and Abubakr Ali cast as Hunter Rose / Grendel.
-Other actors include Jaime Ray Newman as Jocasta Rose, Julian Black Antelope as Argent, Madeline Zima as Liz Sparks, Kevin Corrigan as Barry Palumbo, Emma Ho as Stacy Palumbo, Erik Palladino as Teddy Ciccone, Brittany Allen as Annabelle Wright and Andy Mientus as Larry Stohler.
-On September 27, 2022 Netflix announced that it will no longer be moving ahead with the project, with the producers shopping the show elsewhere.
+Other actors would have included Jaime Ray Newman as Jocasta Rose, Julian Black Antelope as Argent, Madeline Zima as Liz Sparks, Kevin Corrigan as Barry Palumbo, Emma Ho as Stacy Palumbo, Erik Palladino as Teddy Ciccone, Brittany Allen as Annabelle Wright and Andy Mientus as Larry Stohler.
+One year later Netflix was no longer moving ahead with the project, with the producers shopping the show elsewhere.

+A board game, Grendel: The Game of Crime and Mayhem, was announced by Off the Page Games (publishers of other games based on comic books, like MIND MGMT) in April 2025.
+It was designed by Alara Cameron and Sen-Foong Lim, and uses art from Wagner and other artists who worked on the comic.
+It is expected to be published in 2026, following a successful Kickstarter crowdfunding campaign in July 2025.